rmscode/binary-garden/docs/cloud/microsoft-365/entra/entra-mfa.md

     The default method can only be removed when it is the last registered method, otherwise an error is displayed. `Get-MgUserAuthenticationMethod` does not identify the default method, but [@merrill](https://github.com/merill) shared a clever [script on GitHub](https://github.com/orgs/msgraph/discussions/55) that tracks when/if the error is thrown and then performs a final pass to remove the default method.

-    Ruud Mens (LazyAdmin) [tweaked the script](https://github.com/ruudmens/LazyAdmin/blob/master/MsGraph/Reset-MgUserMFA.ps1) so the user ID can be passed as a parameter and to automatically connect to Microsoft Graph.
+    Ruud Mens (LazyAdmin) [improved upon this](https://github.com/ruudmens/LazyAdmin/blob/master/MsGraph/Reset-MgUserMFA.ps1) so the user ID can be passed as a parameter and to automatically connect to Microsoft Graph.

 ## Common Issues